Master of Science in Public Health in Health Policy

 455 Hampton House

-Students in the MSPH/health policy program cannot conduct their field placement in Arkansas, Kansas, Kentucky, Missouri, New Hampshire, North Carolina, Ohio or Oregon.
-For more information, please contact an admissions representative.
+Students currently cannot conduct field placement activities in Kentucky.
+For more information, please contact the program office.
 Students should be aware of additional state-specific information for online programs.